What is Fetal Weight? Fetal Weight Chart in Grams

 Maternal lifestyle choices, such as smoking, alcohol consumption, and physical activity levels, can also impact fetal weight.
 Smoking, for example, is associated with lower birth weights due to restricted blood flow to the fetus.

-How Is Fetal Weight Monitored?
+How is Fetal Weight Monitored?

 Healthcare providers use various methods to estimate and monitor fetal weight throughout pregnancy.
 These methods include: